-Note: To assist in maintaining a straight line across the green and keeping the machine an equal distance from the edge of the previous cut, imagine a sight line approximately 1.8 to 3 m (6 to 10 ft) ahead of the machine to the edge of the uncut portion of the green (Figure 26).
-Include the outer edge of the steering wheel as part of
+Note: To assist in maintaining a straight line across the green and keep the machine an equal distance from the edge of the previous cut, establish an imaginary sight line approximately 1.8 to 3 m (6 to 10 ft) ahead of the machine to the edge of the uncut portion of the green (Figure 24).
+Some find it useful to include the outer edge of the steering wheel as part of the sight line; i.e., keep the steering wheel edge aligned with a point that is always kept the same distance away from the front of the machine.

-- the sight line; i.e., keep the steering wheel edge aligned with a point that is always kept the same distance away from the front of the machine. - As the front edges of the baskets cross the edge of the green, pull back the raise/lower mow lever rearward and hold it until all the cutting units have risen.
+As the front edges of the baskets cross the edge of the green, pull back the raise/lower mow lever rearward and hold it until all the cutting units have risen.
 This stops the reels and lifts the cutting units.

-Important: Time this step correctly so that you do not cut into the fringe area, yet cut as much of the green as possible to minimize the amount of grass left to mow around the outer periphery.
+Note: It is important to time this step correctly so that you do not cut into the fringe area yet cut as much of the green as possible to minimize the amount of grass left to mow around the outer periphery.

-To cut down on operating time and to ease the lineup for the next pass, momentarily turn the machine in the opposite direction, then turn it in the direction of the uncut portion.
-This movement is a tear-shaped turn (Figure 25), which quickly lines the machine up for your next pass.
+6. To cut down on operating time and ease lineup for the next pass, momentarily turn the machine in the opposite direction, then turn it in the direction of the uncut portion; a tear-shaped turn (Figure 23) to quickly line up for your next pass.

-Note: Try to make as short of a turn as possible, except during warmer weather-a wider arc minimizes the turf bruising.
+Note: Try to make as short of a turn as possible except during warmer weather when a wider arc minimizes the turf bruising.

+- Figure 24

 - 1. Alignment strip

-- 2. Approximately 12.7 cm (5 inches)
+- Approximately 12.7 cm (5 inches)

-- 3. Cut grass on the left.
+- 3. Cut grass on the left

 - Keep a focal spot 2 to 3 m (6 to 10 ft) ahead of the machine.